technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

 ### Task 3: Test the app

 1. To test the app, go to the Teams Toolkit extension in Visual Studio Code.
 This will open up the left pane.
-Under "LIFECYCLE" select "Provision".
+Under "**LIFECYCLE**" select "**Provision**".
 You can see the value of Teams Toolkit here, as it makes publishing so simple.

     ![](./media/image30.png)